asherbhs/asherbhs.github.io/apl-book/_sources/trees/intro.md

 One of the most common cases of this is dealing with hierarchical data, where pieces of data are variously 'contained in' or 'belonging to' others.
 Data like this are examples of a general structure called a *tree*.

 Formally, trees are made up of *nodes*.
 Each node may have some number of *child nodes*, and usually one *parent node*.
 There is exactly one node in a tree which has no parent, this is the tree's *root node*.
+Nodes which share a parent are *sibling nodes*, and nodes with no children are *leaf nodes*.

 For many kinds of hierarchical data, we can model its structure as a tree: